Introduction from Gratz Pilates

 Gratz Pilates has initiated a series of interviews with some of our prominent instructors to allow them to tell their story and discuss the current challenges in our industry.
 We have featured interviews developed by Gratz Euro correspondent, Tavis Bohlinger, with Brooke Siler and Marjorie Oron and now we are proud to present an interview with our friend and brand ambassador Chris Robinson.

+The interview was conducted virtually by our talented designer in Philadelphia, Jennifer Chung who had the opportunity to spend some time with Chris at the PMA event in Monterrey last October and more recently at the Ft.
+Worth Classical Pilates event in late February.
 Please take a look at the interview and hear Chris tell his story and his journey from his participation in sports through childhood, studying oceanography, competing in martial arts and of course his passion for practicing and teaching Pilates with students all over the world.

 Sports has been a part of me all my life.
 Since elementary school, I've been active in many sports like football, basketball, baseball, and track.
 I started doing Martial arts at 14 years old and am still active today.
 Initially, my major in college was Oceanography.
 During my sophomore year, I learned that the field offers very limited research funding and jobs would be scarce so I had to really reflect on what I love: peak performances and movement.
 So I changed my major to Kinesiology.
 I wanted to learn how the body moves like a machine so that’s what led me to the fitness industry.